-We help children and young people access accommodation and social services support.
+We help children and young people who are destitute or at risk of destitution access accommodation and social services support, including leaving care services.

 The solicitors in the firm who specialise in this work understand that many young people do not receive clear advice about their legal rights and often miss out on the support to which they are entitled.
 We aim to empower young people by providing them with clear advice about their options and, where appropriate, helping them use the law to secure their entitlements.